 Here at Mosaic, Missional Communities are at the core of who we are.
-We care deeply for the Church and hope that everyone is connected to biblical community.
-In order for us to encourage our Mosaic family to be connected to Missional Communities, we need to make sure we have enough groups for people to go to.
-And that requires more leaders!
+We care deeply for the Church and hope that everyone establishes connection to a biblical community.
+In order for us to encourage our Mosaic family to be connected to Missional Communities, we need to make sure we have enough groups; and that requires more leaders!
 If you have a heart and a passion to help lead others into a deeper understanding of the Gospel, community, and missional living, then leading a Missional Community may be a great place for you to serve.

-The second step in becoming an MC leader is for that new leader to go through the deacon process.
-1 Timothy 3 speaks about the qualifications for Elders and Deacons, and we believe that all of our leaders should be held to those same standards, especially since they are shepherding and pouring into others.
-Because of that, we want all of our MC leaders to be deacons at Mosaic as well.
-You can begin that process by filling out the application HERE.
+The second step in becoming an MC Leader is to go through the deacon process.
+1 Timothy 3 speaks about the qualifications for Elders and Deacons and we believe that all of our leaders should be held to those same standards, especially as they are shepherding and pouring into others.
+Because of that, we want all of our MC Leaders to be deacons at Mosaic as well.
+You can begin that process by emailing Linda Baker here.

-We continue to engage and invest in our leaders once they launch their groups.
-We do that by providing resources and content for MC leaders to use, such as our New MC Leaders Guide and our weekly Lead Sheets.
-We also provide coaching to each MC leader as a way to continually invest in the health of our leaders.
+It is important to know that we will continue to engage and invest in our leaders once they launch their groups.
+We do that by providing resources and content for MC Leaders to use, such as our MC Leaders Guide and our weekly Lead Sheets.
+We also provide coaching to each MC leader as a way to continually invest in the care of oru leaders.